-- The Regional and State Employment and Unemployment data for January 2016 are
+- The State Employment and Unemployment data for February 2019 are scheduled

-Jobless rates were lower in December than a year
+Jobless rates were lower in January than a year earlier in

 Current SAE Economic News Releases